Man faces backlash after racially-charged rant goes viral

 The lawyer may not like Spanish, but his web site claims he speaks it fluently.
 It also claims he's a member of the New York State Bar, and if he is, it's news to them.
 Wednesday night the bar said, "He is not a current member of our voluntary association."

-Some New Yorkers have gotten together to hire a mariachi band to go to the lawyer's office on Thursday.
-There are no reports on whether or not the band showed up.
+Some New Yorkers have gotten together to hold a Latin-themed party at the lawyer's office on Friday at 4 p.m.
+The party will include a mariachi band and taco truck.

 ----------